Why Office Pods Are Booming in the Hybrid Era

 Consider environmental controls: pods with CO₂ sensors like the se:cube Max will boost ventilation automatically, and UV antimicrobial lighting options (like on the VetroSpace XXL Pod) keep germs at bay.

-Bookings systems or occupancy sensors with an exterior indicator light can help manage usage at peak times.
+Booking systems or occupancy sensors with an exterior indicator light can help manage usage at peak times.
 Some models (like Framery One) have touch-panel environmental controls and a calendar booking system built in.

 In short, spec your pod so it’s a plug-and-play workstation.
 Look for integrated power modules (sockets + USB), optional data ports (RJ45), and mounts for monitors or video equipment.